OpenAstronomy/packaging-guide/docs/minimal.rst

 If you choose to not use ``setuptools_scm``, you can remove it from this list.
-If your package has C extensions that interface with `Numpy <https://numpy.org>`_, you may also need to add Numpy to the above list - see :ref:`exetnsions` for more details.
+If your package has C extensions that interface with `Numpy <https://numpy.org>`_, you may also need to add Numpy to the above list - see :ref:`extensions` for more details.

 .. _manifest: